openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 `otx train` receives `template` as a positional argument. `template` can be a path to the specific `template.yaml` file, template name or template ID.
 Also, the path to train and val data root should be passed to the CLI to start training.

 However, if you created a workspace with `otx build`, the training process can be started (in the workspace directory) just with `otx train` command without any additional options.
-OTX will fetch everything else automatically.
+OpenVINO™ Training Extensions will fetch everything else automatically.

 ```bash
 otx train --help